 PGR 11.5 Deciding the outcome of the progression examination

 PGR11.5.1R Faculty Research Degrees Committees (FRDCs) will consider the recommendation of the reviewers and decide the outcome of the progression examination.

-PGR11.5.2R Where the FRDC agree a fail, recommendation this will be forwarded to the Research Degrees Award Board (RDAB) which will consider withdrawal of the PGR’s registration from the award.
+PGR11.5.2R Where the FRDC agree a fail recommendation this will be forwarded to the Taught and Research Degrees Award Board (RDAB) which will consider withdrawal of the PGR's registration from the award.